Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 Most of the subtype pillars on this site end with a section on what recovery looks like for that specific subtype.
 For this foundational pillar, the recovery framing is different.

 Recovery from OCD does not mean you stop having intrusive thoughts.
 It does not mean the engine stops producing content.
-It does not mean you become a person whose brain does not generate the kind of material that brought you into treatment.
+It does not mean you become a person whose brain no longer generates the kind of material that brought you into treatment.
 The engine continues.
 The thoughts continue to arise.
 What changes is what your brain does with them.

 A recovered OCD brain still produces intrusive content.
 It just no longer interprets the content as meaningful.
 The catastrophic interpretation no longer fires.
 The distress response no longer cascades.
 The compulsion no longer feels necessary.
 The reinforcement loop no longer locks.
 The intrusive thought arises, is recognized as the same kind of brain noise the brain has always produced, and passes without producing the cascade that the disorder has been organizing around.

 This is what inhibitory learning produces.
-The original fear association does not delete; you can still recognize the territory the disorder used to live in.
-The new association — I have had this thought before and it does not mean what the disorder said it meant — is more accessible and consistently competes with the old one.
+The original fear association does not disappear; you can still recognize the territory the disorder once occupied.
+The new association, I have had this thought before, and it does not mean that what the disorder said it meant is more accessible and consistently competes with the old one.
 Over time, the old one fires less often and with less force.
 The disorder loses its grip on your life.

 This is recovery.
 Not a brain that does not produce intrusive content, but a brain that does not get hooked by intrusive content.
 Not a person who is certain about everything, but a person who can tolerate the genuine uncertainty that the disorder was trying to resolve.
 Not the absence of the original fear, but the presence of new learning strong enough to inhibit the fear from running your life.

 The engine is the same engine across every OCD presentation.
-The work that addresses the engine is the same work across every OCD presentation.
+The work on the engine is the same across all OCD presentations.
 The recovery is the same kind of recovery, regardless of which content territory the disorder happened to land on in your particular brain.

 Working Together

-Murad Counseling PLLC provides ERP-based therapy for adults with OCD via telehealth in Texas, Washington, New Hampshire, and Florida.
+Murad Counseling provides ERP-based therapy for adults with OCD via telehealth in Texas, Washington, New Hampshire, and Florida.
 I specialize in OCD, ERP, EMDR, and the treatment of trauma, anxiety, and BFRBs.
-My ERP work is grounded in the inhibitory learning model and in careful functional analysis of each client’s specific presentation, with response prevention that addresses both overt and covert compulsions.
+My ERP work is grounded in the inhibitory learning model and careful functional analysis of each client’s specific presentation, with response prevention addressing both overt and covert compulsions.

 Sessions are private-pay, and I keep my caseload small enough to give every client the depth and continuity that this work requires.